 Election and Appointment

 The judges at the Federal Administrative Court are appointed for life.
-56 federal judges (17 female, 39 male) currently work at the Court.
+59 federal judges currently work at the Court.

 The judges are elected by a Committee for the Election of Judges.
 The ministers of the federal states (Länder) responsible for the administrative courts and an equal number of members appointed by the Bundestag sit on this committee.

-The Federal Minister of Justice and Consumer Protection chairs the Committee for the Election of Judges.
+The Federal Minister of Justice chairs the Committee for the Election of Judges.
 He and all members of the election committee are entitled to propose candidates.
-The consultative council for judicial appointments of the Federal Administrative Court issues a written opinion to each proposed new member.
+The consultative council for judicial appointments of the Federal Administrative Court issues a written opinion about each proposed new member.
 The Committee for the Election of Judges is not required to accept this vote.
 It elects the candidates it deems suitable by simple majority.

 The elected members are appointed by the Federal President if the Federal Minister agrees with the result.

 Most of the judges have previously worked in the administrative courts of the federal states.
 Judges may also have a background in federal or state administration.
 In particular the assembly of judges from all federal states and varying professional histories promotes balanced decisions and contributes to their acceptance.

 Legal Status of the Judges

 The legal status is defined by the German Judiciary Act.
 The judges are independent, which means not bound by instructions in the exercise of their duties and subject only to the law.

 Unlike holders of political office or civil servants, they cannot be recalled or transferred to another office.
 The period in office for federal judges ends with statutory retirement age which is, in future, as a rule the age of 67 years.